 According to the College Board (2016) study, called The Trends In College Pricing, by the year 2024, the average sticker price on a public in State College is expected to move up to $34,000 per year.
 For private schools that number is estimated to be around $76,000 a year.
 Let’s face it, college is getting ridiculously expensive and if you have little ones at home that you expect to help pay for their college, then you need to know how to set aside money for that.
 In our intro post – an alternative to saving for college, we explored we looked at some out of the box ideas.
 Today we’re going to look at a more traditional route: 529 savings plans.
 This particular investment vehicle allows you to save or put away money specifically for education.
 Parents or grandparents contributing to a 529 savings plan get to invest that money and […]

 Move over summer; there’s a new wedding guest in town.
 According to a 2015 survey, wedding bells are now ringing more in the fall than the summer.
-With the newly crowned wedding season king upon us, this CERTIFIED FINANCIAL PLANNER™ can certainly vouch for the vivid array of colors the Smoky Mountains offer as a wedding backdrop.
+September and October come in tops for the most weddings.
+This CERTIFIED FINANCIAL PLANNER™ can certainly vouch for the vivid array of colors and cool temps that the Smoky Mountains offer as an ideal wedding backdrop during this time.
 While the autumn equinox lends a picturesque setting, it may not be any kinder to your wallet than a summer wedding.
 Nevertheless, there are ways to actually have the wedding of your dreams (whether your Team Fall or Team Summer or anything in between) on a budget.
 Here are 12 wedding budget tips to keep your expenses under control.

 Balancing retirement planning and college savings simultaneously can be a daunting task.
 Many Americans struggle with this very thing.
 They want to know: How do you pursue both goals?
 How do you determine which is more important or are they equal?
 If this dilemma sounds familiar, you’re not alone.
 The struggle to balance your retirement while preparing for children’s success is something even I strive to manage.
 As a CERTIFIED FINANCIAL PLANNER™, I often help parents evaluate options, guiding them to choose the best path that works for them.
 Planning If you find yourself asking how, here’s a few questions to help you determine what may work for you.
 Keep in mind; there are no simple answers.
 Saving for both isn’t a one size fits all: • How long until you retire? • How much Social Security do you expect to receive? • What is your income goal for retirement? • Will you send multiple children to college? • […]